gentrace/gentrace-node/README.md

       const testCaseList = await testCases.list({ datasetId: GENTRACE_DATASET_ID });
       return testCaseList.data;
     },
-    // Provide the schema for validation
+    // Provide the schema to validate the inputs for each test case in the dataset
     schema: InputSchema,
     // Provide the instrumented function to run against each test case
     interaction: instrumentedQueryAi,